jpalgon/KingCountyHousing/README.md

 ### Model Results
 ![Model Results](./Images/model.png)

-My model is able to explain 0.88 of the variance in the actual price can be explained by its predicted price.
+My model is able to capture 0.88 of the variance in the actual price that can be explained by its predicted price.

 ## Conclusions